 Q: Can I pay the day of for the conference?

-A: NO, payment MUST be received by March 9 for your spot to be secure.
+A: NO, payment MUST be received before for your spot to be secure.
 Spots will be given to the waiting list if not payment is received.

 Q: What happens if I don’t send payment in on time?